Define the strategy

 For small projects and SaaS service integrations, iPaaS is enough.

-For complex enterprises with many protocols — ESB.
+For complex enterprises with many protocols, ESB is the better fit.

 It is advisable to test the platform on a pilot project.